danger/peril/README.md

 Ace, great, cool.
 So, it's a bit of a process.
 I'm not sure if this will get easier in time.
 It's a complex app.

+Warning: Until [#48][48] and other security measures are put in place Peril should be considered insecure for any public-facing use.

 ### Setting up a Peril server

 ```sh